-Our Donor Journeys and Why They Matter marked the kick-off of a two-year Donor Journeys Initiative led by the Johnson Center’s Frey Foundation Chair for Family Philanthropy, Dr. Michael Moody.
+Our Donor Journeys and Why They Matter marked the kick-off of the Donor Journeys Initiative led by the Johnson Center’s Frey Foundation Chair for Family Philanthropy, Dr. Michael Moody.
 To learn more about this initiative and how you can support it, click here.

 Read insightful lessons learned from donors on their personal giving journeys, and watch all three plenary discussions from the 2019 National Summit on Family Philanthropy through Summit Replay.